Proposing a New Programme

 • UoB employs a risk-based approach to programme and module development: the higher the risk associated with an activity (e.g. creating a new programme), the higher the level of approval required.

-• Creating a brand new programme is usually a two-step process: first, the 'Plan to Develop a New Programme' (Part A) form is submitted, accompanied by market research and (ideally) a business case.
+• Creating a brand new programme is usually a two-step process: first, the Programme Proposal (Part A: Strategic Approval) form is submitted, accompanied by market research and (ideally) a business case.
 This requires approval by College Board.
-(In some instances this form is replaced by an approval in principle form, see below).
+For a Collaborative programme this form is replaced by an Approval in Principle (AiP) form, see below for more detail).

-• Once approved, a New Programme Proposal (Part B) is submitted, with the programme specification and further documents, including comments from an external adviser.
+• Once approved, a New Programme Proposal (Part B: Operational approval) is submitted, with the programme specification and further documents, including comments from an external adviser.

-• If a new version of an existing programme is to be created, e.g. a programme for delivery at the Dubai campus or an MSci version of a BSc, this can be achieved through a one-step process called an exceptional programme modification, which requires University-level approval.
-(Note that some types of programmes, e.g. new Apprenticeships, require an approval in principle form to be submitted first, see below).
+• If a new version of an existing programme is to be created, e.g. a programme for delivery at the Dubai campus or an MSci version of a BSc, this can be achieved through a process called an exceptional programme modification, which requires University-level approval.
+(Note that some types of programmes, e.g. new Apprenticeships and Dubai programmes, require a Programme Proposal (Part A: Strategic Approval), with the relevant questions completed, to be submitted first, see below for details).

 • There are no fixed deadlines for creating a new programme: the later a programme is set up, the less time there is to market it (which may impact the level of recruitment) - see below for suggested deadlines for UG and PGT programmes.